procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

 Allows you to enable or disable hotkeys.
-Hotkeys are keyboard shorcuts that will turn on/off tools.
 For example, pressing "X" will turn on the X-Ray mode when hotkeys are enabled.
 When disabled, the hotkeys will not work and pressing "X" will have no effect.

 #### Parameters